 - Describe watershed.
-Note your groundwater protection zone if one is established. - Describe the characteristics of the groundwater sources at or in the vicinity of the site. - Cite all sources of information. - The level of detail is based on the risk your project would impact the groundwater sources. - Note if you have included mitigation in your project description that would AVOID impacts to Water Resources
+Note your groundwater protection zone if one is established. - Describe the characteristics of the groundwater sources at or in the vicinity of the site. - Cite all sources of information. - The level of detail is based on the risk of your project impacting the surface water. - Note if you have included mitigation in your project description that would AVOID impacts to Water Resources